Optimizing dsRNA sequences for RNAi in pest control and research with the dsRIP web platform

 Background

 RNA interference (RNAi) is a tool for studying gene function and has emerged as a promising eco-friendly alternative to chemical pesticides.
 RNAi relies on delivering double-stranded RNA (dsRNA), which is processed into small interfering RNA (siRNA) to silence genes.
-However, so far, knowledge and tools for optimizing the dsRNA sequences for maximum efficacy are based on human data, which might not be optimal for insects and pest control.
+However, so far, knowledge and tools for optimizing the dsRNA sequences for maximum efficacy are based on human data, which might not be optimal for insect pest control.

 Results